numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 - RIBs can only be operated by the Session Coach and Assistant.
 - All RIB operations to follow these rules, during launching and recovery:
   - Where possible, members of the same household to launch and recover boats (Session Coach and Assistant)
-  - All helpers must wear a face covering.
-  - All helpers must stay 2m apart - use ropes to pull the trolley and the boat if required
   - Clean all surfaces post useage

 We all need to understand and follow these precautions so that we can help everyone stay safe.